 Disney World Value Resort #1: Disney’s Art of Animation Resort

-Despite the competition, Disney’s Art of Animation Resort snagged our no. 1 spot, hands-down.
+Despite the competition, Disney’s Art of Animation Resort (as low as $403 a night) snagged our number one spot, hands-down.
 Opened in 2012, Art of Animation is by far the newest of the Disney Value Hotels.
 This is reflected in the modern room fixtures, the immersive theming and the creative design.
 While All-Star Movies is more "classic Disney," Art of Animation will have your whole family leaping with joy when they see the modern Disney references.

-We give Art of Animation our no. 1 ranking because of the well-appointed Family Suites.
+We give Art of Animation the nod as the best Disney Value Resort because of the well-appointed Family Suites.
 Three out of four sections of the hotel (Cars, Finding Nemo and The Lion King) are dedicated Family Suites.
 The Little Mermaid section offers Standard rooms only.
 The price of these good-sized Family Suites puts the room cost on the higher end of the “Value” scale, yet, for large families or groups, they are perfect.
 (And for smaller travel parties, The Little Mermaid rooms hit that nice value price point, though they do book up quickly!)

 Another reason Art of Animation wins is due to its immersive theming.
 Each one of the buildings features mesmerizing backdrops that transport you to where the respective films took place.
 In addition to finding enormous models of characters, you can take photos with endless film elements around every corner, such as a dinglehopper in The Little Mermaid area, the Finding Nemo seagulls chirping “MINE!” atop buildings, and a larger-than-life “elephant skeleton” being preyed on by evil hyenas in The Lion King portion.
 There's even ambient music piped in.
 We wish there was a PhotoPass photographer on-site just for these photo-ops alone!
 Truth be told, even when we aren't staying here, we often stop by to grab a Banana Cabana from The Drop Off bar and walk around to take it all in (and of course, snap some photos)!